Graciela González Farías

-Graciela María González Farías is a Mexican-Spanish statistician whose research involves Statistical Inference and Modeling, with an emphasis on Multivariate Analysis, Time Series, Spatial Statistics, and Nonlinear Models, in particular, on applications and problems that arise specifically in Econometrics, Biostatistics, and Scientific Replicability.
-She is a researcher at the Centro de Investigación en Matemáticas (CIMAT), a former director of CIMAT's branch campus in Monterrey, Mexico, and a former president of the Asociación Mexicana de Estadística (Mexican Statistical Association).
-She is also an Emeritus researcher at CONAHCYT's National System of Researchers.
+Graciela María González Farías is a Mexican statistician whose research involves Statistical Inference and Modeling, with an emphasis on Multivariate Analysis, Time Series, Spatial Statistics, and Nonlinear Models, in particular, on applications and problems that arise specifically in Econometrics, Biostatistics, and Scientific Replicability.
+She was a invited researcher at the Universidad de Navarra, a former director of CIMAT's branch campus in Monterrey, Mexico, and a former president of the Asociación Mexicana de Estadística (Mexican Statistical Association).
+She is also an Emeritus researcher at SECIHTI, National System of Researchers.

 Education and career

 González Farías studied mathematics at the Autonomous University of Nuevo León, where she earned a bachelor's degree in 1979.
 She earned a master's degree in Experimental Statistics from the Colegio de Postgraduados in 1986, and completed a PhD in Statistics in 1992 at the North Carolina State University.
 Her doctoral dissertation, A New Unit Root Test for Autoregressive Time Series, was jointly supervised by David Dickey and Peter Bloomfield.

-She became a researcher at CIMAT in 1999 and was director of CIMAT Monterrey from 2010 to 2023.
+She became a researcher at CIMAT from 1999 to 2026 and was director of CIMAT Monterrey from 2010 to 2023.
 She served as head of CIMAT's Technological Transfer Office from 2013 to 2017.

-González Farías served as an Adjunct Professor at the Mathematical, Computational and Modeling Sciences Center (MCMSC) and the College of Liberal Arts and Sciences at Arizona State University from 2012 to 2014.
-She also held a position as a Visiting Professor in the Department of Statistics and Econometrics at Carlos III University of Madrid, Getafe, from September 1992 to September 1993.
+González Farías is an Invited Researcher at the University of Navarra since March 6, 2026.
+She previously served as an Adjunct Professor at the Mathematical, Computational and Modeling Sciences Center (MCMSC) and in the College of Liberal Arts and Sciences at Arizona State University from 2012 to 2014.
+In addition, she held a position as a Visiting Professor in the Department of Statistics and Econometrics at Carlos III University of Madrid (Getafe) from September 1992 to September 1993.

-González Farías has visited institutions in Germany (Max Plank Institute in Experimental Economics), the USA, Canada, Chile, and Colombia, fostering notable collaborations with research groups in Spain.
+González Farías has visited institutions in Germany (Max Plank Institute in Experimental Economics), the US, Canada, Chile, and Colombia, fostering notable collaborations with research groups in Spain.
 She is actively involved in promoting gender equality and non-discrimination in science, dedicating much of her work to mentoring young scientists in Mexico and across Latin America.
 Additionally, she has participated in over 100 national and international seminars, conferences, and events, serving as an organizer, panelist, or speaker.

 She is associate editor of the Journal of Nonparametric Statistics and Communications in Statistics, both since 2007.
-She has also participated in the creation of various programs in Statistics and Data Science, especially master's programs at different levels and institutions: Instituto Tecnológico de Estudios Superiores de Monterrey, CIMAT, and Mexican National Institute of Statistics and Geography (INEGI).
+She has also participated in the creation of various programs in statistics and data science, especially master's programs at different levels and institutions: Instituto Tecnológico de Estudios Superiores de Monterrey, CIMAT, and Mexican National Institute of Statistics and Geography (INEGI).